-Jessica Saeli is currently conducting research on patriotic education in Russia and in other non-democracies around the world.
-In Russia, this education takes place in civic education, social studies courses, and military-patriotic courses.
-Saeli will be reading, organizing, and analyzing data from Soviet and Russian textbooks and teachers' guides as well as from contemporary news sources from Russia, the United States, and other non-democracies around the world pertaining to civic education.
-The project will focus on the continuities and changes between Soviet patriotic education and contemporary Russian patriotic education under Putin.
-The goal of this project is to analyze how civic education is used in non-democracies to promote loyalty in the younger generations and how the role of political education has changed over time in these countries.
+Jessica Saeli is currently conducting research on patriotic education in Russia by reading, organizing, and analyzing data from Soviet and Russian textbooks and teachers' guides, from contemporary news sources from Russia and the United States, and from the manuals and website associated with the Russian military-patriotic youth movement, Yunarmia.
+The project focuses on the continuities and changes between Soviet patriotic education and contemporary Russian patriotic education under Putin and hopes to clarify the role of civic and political education in non-democracies in promoting loyalty and patriotism in the younger generations.

 I am interested in researching the intersection of philosophical thought with history, culture, politics, and literature.
 I focus especially on Russian history, culture, politics, and literature, as it provides a counterpoint to the West and Western philosophy.

 I am currently researching patriotic education in Russia and in other non-democracies around the world.
 I have been focusing on researching the Russian military-patriotic movement "Yunarmiya," which promotes love of country and military among Russian youth.